 CT BBB’s five tips to avoid getting burned online

 Busted: Bristol Police Arrests For 2/21/17

 Public Works: Do not put plastic bags in recycle bins

 A Look ahead to March at the New England Carousel Museum

 ABOUT BRISTOL ROUNDUP

 Bristol Roundup is a popular source for Bristol Connecticut news, events and information.
-The Roundup currently has over 4,600 email subscriptions and has a local social media following of over 13,000 across multiple sites, pages and groups.
-Bristol resident Mike Uchalid started Bristol Roundup because local blogging has quickly become one of the most popular ways of spreading accurate information, events, news and so much more.
-You can contact Mike at Mike.Uchalid@bristolroundup.com "I hope you enjoy the site!"
+The Roundup, started by Bristol resident Mike Uchalid currently has over 4,800 subscriptions and a local social media following of over 20,000 readers across multiple sites, pages and groups.
+The Roundup provides accurate information, events, news and so much more.
+We hope you enjoy the site!

 MORE NEWS FROM WORDPRESS PARTNER: FOX 61

 CYPRESS, Texas — High school wrestler Mack Beggs walked out of the Texas sports complex with a smile on his face and a gold medal dangling from his neck.
 He had just won the University Interscholastic League (UIL) state championship, making him the league’s first transgender boy to win a girls’ state wrestling title.
 “I wouldn’t be here today if it weren’t for my teammates,” he told reporters shortly after his win on Saturday.
 “We trained hard every single day […]